 Required Readings

-All required books where several chapters have been assigned have been put on reserve at the Barnard library, and are available for purchase at Bookculture, 536 W. 112th Street.
+All required books have been put on reserve at the Barnard library, and are available for purchase at Bookculture, 536 W. 112th Street.

 --Victor Cha, The Impossible State: North Korea, Past and Future (New York: Harper Collins/Ecco, 2012).